St. Alban-Anlage 66,

 For more contact information, see here.

-MDPI journals are the perfect place for you to publish your work under an open access license, in a fast and straightforward manner, and to reach a wide readership. www.0dv0k.cn receives more than 4.2 million monthly webpage views.
+MDPI journals are the perfect place for you to publish your work under an open access license, in a fast and straightforward manner.
+Our journals are indexed in the leading databases and, since they are open access, have a broad readership.

 Useful Resources for Authors